 A study in 2016 found the average child spends less time outside than a high security prison inmate at 75 minutes per day.
 In addition, the average roaming range of an 8 year old in 1912 was 8 miles, today it's 250m.

 What are the implications of this for child development?
-Many more children these days are beginning school with poor physical literacy skills and are non verbal, this has been linked to a lack of outdoor time as it is competing with indoor activities that are perceived as safe.
-The irony is that in trying to protect children we are in fact harming them.
+Many more children these days are beginning school with poor physical literacy skills and are nonverbal, this has been linked to a lack of outdoor time as it is competing with indoor activities that are perceived as safe.
+The irony is that in trying to protect children, we are in fact harming them.

 We're moving into a new-era as many children globally experience a 'confined' childhood.
 In response we must embrace an expanded definition of the classroom where all spaces are seen as potential 'places for learning' and stewardship of the environment is at the heart of our practice.

 The research is clear and un-controversial, spending time in nature for learning benefits all, pupils and staff alike.
-Improved engagement, enjoyment, attainment, attendance, behaviour, focus, health and wellbeing are undisputed.
+Improved engagement, enjoyment, attainment, attendance, behaviour, focus, and health and wellbeing are undisputed.

 Connecting with these spaces creates powerful, memorable experiences that a supports greater diversity of children's skills and talents.
 This approach has the potential to transform the school life of many who are not designed to sit in a classroom.

 As we stare down the barrel of an obesity and mental health epidemic in children and the now very real impact of Climate Change, there has never been a time more important than this for children to be learning in a practical way in the natural environment.

 If some of your parents were sitting with you right now face to face...and looked you in the eyes, could you answer yes to any of the questions below?